 We aim to create an environment in which children’s well-being is promoted and where they are safe from all forms of harm.
 Our Safeguarding Policy explains how we do this.

-- The policy is consistent with statutory guidance Working Together to Safeguard Children (DfE 2015) and Keeping Children Safe in Education (DfE 2016); and local inter-agency safeguarding procedures issued by Warwickshire Safeguarding Children Board - warwickshire.gov.uk/wscbresources
+- The policy is consistent with statutory guidance Working Together to Safeguard Children (HM GOV 2018) and Keeping Children Safe in Education (HM GOV 2020); and local inter-agency safeguarding procedures issued by Warwickshire Safeguarding safeguardingwarwickshire.co.uk

-- All staff and volunteers must read both the RSC Safeguarding Children Policy and Procedures and RSC Nursery Safeguarding and Child Protection Policy before starting work with children.
+- All staff and volunteers must read both the RSC Safeguarding Children Policy and Procedures and RSC Nursery Child Protection and Safeguarding Policy and Procedures before starting work with children.
 These key principles serve only as a brief reference point for staff, parents, governors and other stakeholders.

-- All staff and volunteers must read the full Safeguarding and Child Protection Policy and the Staff Behaviour Policy (code of conduct) before starting work with children.
+- All staff and volunteers must read the staff code of conduct and all other relevant policies before starting work with children.
 This document serves only as a brief reference point for staff, parents, governors and other stake holders.

 - The Designated Safeguarding Lead (DSL) is Kate Robinson: Head of Nursery.
-The deputy DSL’s are - Nicola Lambourn and Christine Green, Deputy Heads of Nursery
+The deputy DSL’s are - Nicola Lambourn: Assistant Head of Nursery and Christine Green: Senior Nursery Practitioner.

 - The DSL will ensure that all staff and volunteers receive a robust induction into the nursery’s safeguarding arrangements, which will include a requirement that they read the key statutory guidance and safeguarding policies before starting work with children.